okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 Identity Engine requires that an assurance specified in the Global Session Policy and in the authentication policy be satisfied before a user can access an app.
 This is a change from the traditional model of authentication, which evaluates one policy depending on whether the user signs in to the org or directly through the app.

+A Global Session Policy and an authentication policy control the authentication assurance part of your requirements.
+[Other policies](/docs/concepts/policies/), such as an MFA enrollment policy, password policy, profile policy, and so on, work together to determine the overall authentication experience.

 ### Global Session Policy

 Global Session Policies help control who can have access and how a user gains access to Okta, including whether they are challenged for additional factors and how long they are allowed to remain signed in before re-authenticating.
 A Global Session Policy supplies the context necessary for the user to advance to the next authentication step after they are identified by Okta.

 You can configure a Global Session Policy to require any of the [factors that you set up](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators).
 Then use the primary and secondary factor conditions in a rule to define which factors are evaluated.
 For example, add a rule that prompts for additional factors when you want only users who are inside your [corporate network](/docs/reference/api/policy/#network-condition-object) to have access.

-> **Note:** If you select **Password/IDP/any factor allowed by app sign on rules** as the primary factor for a rule, you remove the global password requirement from the Global Session Policy and transfer responsibility for defining and enforcing authentication criteria to each of your [authentication policies](#app-sign-on-policies) instead.
+> **Note:** If you select **Password/IDP/any factor allowed by app sign on rules** as the primary factor for a rule, you remove the global password requirement from the Global Session Policy and transfer responsibility for defining and enforcing authentication criteria to each of your [authentication policies](#authentication-policy) instead.
 See [Configure passwordless authentication](https://help.okta.com/okta_help.htm?type=oie&id=ext-passwordless-auth).

 You can specify any number of Global Session Policies and the order in which they are executed.
 If a policy in the list doesn't apply to the user trying to sign in, the system moves to the next policy.
 There is one required organization-wide policy named Default.
 By definition, the Default policy applies to all users.